JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/qld-business-launchpad.md

 ---
 title: QLD Business Launchpad
 subtitle: >-
-  The digital tool that makes it easier to discover licences, permits and regulatory information tailored to your business needs.
+  The Business Launchpad makes it easier to discover licences, permits and regulatory information tailored to your business needs.
 date: '2021-09-14'
 thumb_image_alt: lorem-ipsum